 Roke is actively exploring and developing the concept of squads.

 We can demonstrate many of the concepts through our command and control centre, the Sensorium.
-One building block is Roke's OMNISCIENT autonomous control software.
-OMNISCIENT manages surveillance by applying information theory to minimise uncertainty in the area being monitored.
+One building block is Roke's Autonomous Systems control software.
+It manages surveillance by applying information theory to minimise uncertainty in the area being monitored.
 It makes use of Dstl's SAPIENT (Sensing for Asset Protection with Integrated Electronic Networked Technology) standard for integrating sensors with Artificial Intelligence.
-OMNISCIENT also illustrates how different algorithms can be useful.
+Autonomous Systems also illustrates how different algorithms can be useful.
 Machine learning can be combined with other statistical approaches to great effect.

 We are integrating multiple AxVs to further develop the squad concept.
 Our squad currently includes off-the-shelf AGVs, some suited to military operations, and low-cost AGVs built from a modified remote-control cars and using open-source robotics software and frameworks.
-Multiple types of UAV are included and linked into OMNISCIENT, with future work to integrate AAVs.
-Roke's Electronic Warfare products (LOCATE and RESOLVE) are integrated alongside fixed pan-tilt-zoom cameras to create a representative environment within the grounds of Roke Manor.
+Multiple types of UAV are included and linked into Autonomous Systems, with future work to integrate AAVs.
+Roke's Electronic Warfare products (LOCATE and RESOLVE) are integrated alongside fixed pantilt-zoom cameras to create a representative environment within the grounds of Roke Manor.
 This is the basis for our real-world experimentation and development.